Dayle Haddon: Personal life

 Haddon was married to French businessman Glenn Souham, who died on 24 September 1986 in Paris, after he was gunned down, most likely by Soviet agents.
 (Note: There is conflicting information about when her husband Glenn Souham died.
 The AP obit cites 1991, however, then says she was 38 when he died.
 Souham was assassinated as a suspected CIA agent in Paris likely by the KGB in 1986.
 That wasn’t the only fact wrong in that obituary, as it got her birth place wrong too.
 Be careful using information from the AP obituary.)
 In the press reports of the time, he was suspected of being part of Colonel Oliver North's schemes to arm the Contras in Nicaragua, part of what became known as the Iran-Contra Scandal.
 The family, through a representative, denied that Souham had any dealings with the Polish trade union Solidarity or Polish officials that were believed to be part of North’s arms stealing scheme.
-Haddon was 38-years-old when she was widowed, and she never remarried.
+Haddon was 38 years old when she was widowed, and she never remarried.

 Souham and Haddon had a daughter, Ryan Haddon, who works in the television industry.
-From her first marriage, she had two children with Christian Slater.
+From her first marriage, Ryan had two children with Christian Slater.
 Ryan remarried in 2009 to actor Marc Blucas and had two daughters with him.

 In early 2008 Haddon was named a UNICEF ambassador.
 She was also the founder of a non-profit called WomenOne.
 The organization's motto is "changing the world one woman at a time."

 Through WomenOne, Haddon had partnered with Free The Children, an international charity, to provide scholarships for girls’ education in Kenya.
 Through her organization, she had raised and donated more than $150,000 for one of Free The Children's all-girls secondary schools.

 Haddon also appeared as the face of a line of socially and environmentally responsible accessories launched by Me to We, Free The Children's partner organization.